 Ready to make mushrooms fries?
 Here’s the recipe.

-Fry the next batch of mushrooms, and so on, until all the mushrooms have been fried.
+- Drain the cooked mushrooms on a rack, cook the next batch, and so on, until all the mushrooms have been fried.